 The 1970s: Environmental Concerns Prompt Efficiency Efforts

-Concerns over air pollution and fuel shortages were drivers for clean energy innovations.
-While fuel cell cars were largely one-off demonstrations, several vehicle manufacturers experimented with FCEVs and created hydrogen storage systems.
+Concerns about air pollution and fuel shortages drove clean energy innovations.
+While hydrogen fuel cell cars were largely one-off demonstrations, several vehicle manufacturers experimented with FCEVs and created hydrogen storage systems.

 The 1980s: Transport Applications Grow

 The Navy began studying using fuel cells in submarines to utilize their efficient and stealthy operational qualities.
-Submarines powered by fuel cells can remain underwater, undetected, for up to three weeks.
+Submarines powered by fuel cells can remain undetected underwater for up to three weeks.

 1998: Iceland Goes Big on Hydrogen

 In 1998, Iceland announced its plan to create a hydrogen economy.
-Iceland planned to convert all of its public transportation vehicles to fuel-cell vehicles over a span of ten years.
+Iceland planned to convert all its public transportation vehicles to fuel-cell vehicles over ten years.

 1999: Europe Explores Fuel Cell Technology Development